yeomko22/lucene_in_action_examples/README.md

 - ch4. analyze
 - ch5. advanced search

-## Questions
+## Contact
-- If you have any questions, send me email
+- any kind of feedback(questions, contribution, ...) will be welcomed.
 - hjkim2246@gmail.com